WeiqunPengLab/IRTools/README.md

 ## Tutorial

-The following tutorial will take you through how to use IRTools and allow you to check that IRTools installation was successful.
+The following tutorial will take you through how to use IRTools and allow you to check that the installation was successful.
+We will be working with mm9 activated/resting B cell data.
+All data files can be in the [Tutorial](IRTools/Tutorial) directory./

 ### Create an annotation file